Is a trip not complete for you without a visit to a local museum or two?

 Find even more things to do in Greenwich, Connecticut

-While the Bruce Museum has developed into a major attraction in Greenwich, there’s plenty more to fill your visit.
+While the Bruce Museum has developed into a major attraction in Greenwich, there’s plenty more to fill your visit of museums in Greenwich, CT.

 Bush-Holley House & Greenwich Historical Society